aschiffer186/Fermi/Fermi-Lang/Types.md

     4. -∞
 ## Arithmetic Type Promotion
 * The arithmetic type promotion rules determine how arithmetic types can be implicitly converted.
-* An entity of a smaller integral type can be implicitly converted to an entity of an equal or larger integral type.
+* An entity of an integral type can be implicitly converted to an entity of an equal or larger integral type.
+* An entity of an integral type _T_ can be implicitly converted to a rational type if _T_ can be implicitly converted to the rational type's representation type.
 * An entity of type `float32_t` can be implicitly converted to an entity of type `float64_t`.
-* An entity of type `int8_t`, `int16_t`, or `int32_t` can be implicitly converted to an entity of type `float64_t`.
+* An entity of any integral type may be implicitly converted to a floating-point type.
-* An entity of any integral type can be converted to an entity of a `float64_t`.
+* An entity of any rational type may be implicitly converted to a floating-point-type.
 * The _common type_ of two integer types is the larger of the two types.
+* The _common type_ of two rational types _T1_ and _T2_ is a rational type whose representation type is the common type of the representation types of _T1_ and _T2_.
 * The _common type_ of two floating-point types is the larger of the two types.
-* The _common type_ of an integer type and a floating-point type is the largest floating-point type that can contain the maximum value of both types.
+* The _common type_ of an integer type _T1_ and a rational type _T2_ is the rational type whose representation type is the common type of _T1_ and the representation type of _T2_.
-    * This may result in implicit promotion of the floating-point types.
+* The _common type_ of an integer type and a floating-point type is the floating-point type.
+* The _common type_ of a rational type and a floating-point type is the floating-point type.
+# Bool Type
+* The bool type is used to express logical conditions and is denoted by the keyword `bool`.
+* All entities of type `bool` can have one of two possible values: true, denoted by the keyword `true` and false, denoted by the keyword `false`.
+* The size of `bool` is 1.
 # Void Type
 * The void type is the unique type that contains no input entities.
 * The void type is denoted by the keyword `void`.